dmbarbour/glas/docs/GlasApps.md

 ## Application Life Cycle

 An application is represented by a namespace.
 For a transaction loop application, the first effectful operation is `start()`.
 This will be retried indefinitely until it commits successfully or the application is killed externally.
-If undefined, defaults to a no-op.

 After a successful start, the runtime will begin evaluating `step()` repeatedly in separate transactions.
 The runtime may also call methods to handle RPC and HTTP requests, GUI connections, and so on based on the interfaces implemented by the application.
+If undefined, start and step default to pass.

-The application may voluntarily halt via `sys.halt()`, marking the final transaction.
+The application may voluntarily halt via `sys.halt()`, marking a final transaction.
 To support graceful shutdown, a `stop()` method will be called in case of OS events such as SIGTERM on Linux or WM_CLOSE in Windows, but the application must still explicitly halt itself.
-An applications may voluntarily restart via `sys.restart()`, which resets runtime state (including open files, network sockets, etc.) and the next operation becomes `start()`.
+An applications may voluntarily restart via `sys.restart()`, which upon commit resets runtime state (closing any open files, network sockets, etc.) then the next operation becomes `start()`.

 ### Live Coding Extensions

-To support live coding, a runtime might introduce a `sys.reload()` method.
-This asks the runtime to scan for updates in the configuration and transitive source dependencies, recompile, and apply changes.
-If called within the stable prefix of a transaction loop, this becomes a continuous request.
+To support live coding, a runtime can introduce methods to scan for updates, recompile, and transition to the new code.
+I'm uncertain exactly what is needed here, though we'll probably want some reflection so we can observe warnings or errors before transition, or make an informed choice between recent versions in an edit history.
+A minimum interface might be `sys.refl.reload()`.

-To support a smooth transition, the runtime will evaluate a `switch()` method as the first operation in the updated code.
-The will be retried until it succeeds, allowing the application to run tests and control the handoff.
-While updates are ongoing, the runtime may heuristically skip intermediate versions.
-With access to edit history, a runtime can heuristically search backwards for the most recent version that switches successfully.
-Unlike start, switch must assume the application has open file handles, network sockets, etc..
+To support a smooth transition, the runtime could evaluate `switch()` method as the first operation in the updated code.
+If switch fails it will usually be retried, allowing the transition to wait for the right conditions.

-### Application Specific Settings
+## Application Specific Settings

 Applications may define ad-hoc `settings.*` methods.
 Settings methods are purely functional and accessible when evaluating any 'application specific' configuration option, such as the HTTP/RPC port, mirroring, or FFI bindings.
 The runtime never directly observes application settings.
 Instead, the runtime observes a configuration, which may refer to application settings according to community conventions.